afontcu/afontcu.dev/content/blog/goal-of-software.md

 ## The goal of software development

-*(Did I just write a subtitle that reads almost as the post title?
-Yeah I did).*
+*(Did I just write a subtitle using the post title?
+You bet I did).*

 The main goal of software is to **reduce the lead time to deliver business value**.

-("Lead Time" as in "the time elapsed between identifying a business opportunity and providing the tools to fulfill it").
+("Lead Time" as in "the time elapsed between identifying a business opportunity and providing the tools to fulfill it".
+Or [this](https://leanandkanban.wordpress.com/2009/04/18/lead-time-vs-cycle-time/).).

 Also, the goal of software development is **to do so in a sustainable pace**.
 Not once, not for a week, but for an indeterminate amount of time.
 That's critical.